WD-planets/Zeeman_splitting/README.md

 # Snippet_Zeeman_splitting

-This is a program to generate the Zeeman splitting curves for hydrogen.
+This python function generates the Zeeman splitting diagrams for hydrogen (aka "spaghetti plots").
 These show the effect on the hydrogen lines of varying magnetic field strengths.
-It is based based on "Atomic Data for the Spectral Analysis of Magnetic DA White Dwarfs in the SDSS" (2014ApJS..212...26S).
-The data was downloaded from  https://doi.org/10.18419/darus-2118

-It is implemented as a python function.
+It is based based on the atomic data by Schimeczek & Wunner (2014ApJS..212...26S), which was downloaded from  https://doi.org/10.18419/darus-2118.
+If you use this function, please cite Inight et al. (2023MNRAS.524.4867I) and Schimeczek & Wunner (2014ApJS..212...26S).

 ![](Example.jpg)